Robert-312/PyTorch-CNN-Framework/Capstone Project 2/Readme.md

 The results of adding these training features was obviously very helpful, but it was not enough to overcome the competition between targets.

 ## Model's were able to Quickly Achieve an Overtrained State
+This was one of the main reasons for only using 1 or 2 epochs.

-# 12 Targets, 1 Set of Weights
+## 12 Targets, 1 Set of Weights

 It looks like training 12 separate models, one for each target might be the best way to go.
 But there might be other options within a Model architecture that prevents sharing weights between targets.
+Perhaps not using reduction with our BCEWithLogitsLoss loss function might be a start in the right direction.

 # Future Areas of Exploration <a class="anchor" id="Future_Areas_of_Exploration"></a>